Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Related Work

 \subsection{Traffic Sign Recognition}

-TSR has become a widely researched field, deriving many approaches to challenge this task.
+TSR has become an extensively researched field, and many TSR approaches have been proposed.
 TSR is generally divided into two key steps: traffic sign detection (TSD) and traffic sign classification (TSC).
-TSD performs localization and detection of traffic signs in road images, while TSC performs classification on the detected traffic signs.
-There have been many studies based on traditional and deep learning methods for TSR.
+TSD involves the localization and detection of traffic signs in road images, whereas TSC consists of the classification of the detected traffic signs.
+Many studies have applied conventional and deep learning methods to TSR.